Our Whistle Blowing Policy

 Confidentiality is a term which describes a set of rules that limit access or place restrictions on the distribution of information or data.

-- Criminal offences
+• Criminal offences

-- Miscarriages of justice
+• Miscarriages of justice

-- Endangering the health and safety of an individual or persons
+• Endangering the health and safety of an individual or persons

-- Damage to the environment
+• Damage to the environment

-- The concealment of any of the above
+• The concealment of any of the above

 Important: Personal grievances, claims of bullying and harassment or discrimination are not to be addressed under this procedure.
 Please refer to the appropriate procedure for guidance;

 ✓ Grievance Procedure

 ✓ Bullying and Harassment Procedure

 Support for those who speak up

 procedure.
 Every reasonable step will be taken to protect the identity of the individual.

 All contacts will be treated confidentially; however an individual must consider that due to the nature of the investigation or disclosure, it may be necessary to disclose the individual’s identity.
 This may be in connection with any associated disciplinary or legal investigations or proceedings.

 Anonymous disclosures are very difficult to act upon as there may be little or no corroborative evidence to substantiate the allegation.
 Proper and effective investigations may prove difficult if the investigator cannot obtain further information.
-The Company does not encourage anonymous reporting and asks individuals to come forward with their concerns, if and when they arise.
+The Group does not encourage anonymous reporting and asks individuals to come forward with their concerns, if and when they arise.

-The expectation for confidentiality is two sided.
+The expectation for confidentiality is two-sided.
 It is imperative that the relevant person also adheres to the expectation of confidentiality at all times during this process.